DexterPOSH/dexterposh-hugo/content/posts/013-az-vms-resource-graph.md

 Search-AzGraph -Query "where type =~ 'Microsoft.Compute/VirtualMachines' and name matches regex 'test-[0-9].*'"
 ```

-### Find Virtual machines for a specific Department/Group
+### Find Virtual machines for a specific tag

-Gist is Kusto allows for filtering at all the level, so we can filter based on the groupEmail tag or the Department Name tag and can chain multiple where command expressions.
+Gist is Kusto allows for filtering at all the level, so we can filter based on a specific tag or can chain multiple tags to filter.

 ```pwsh
 # Filter based on a tag called the department